kdr276/PUI2016_kdr276/HW4_kdr276/README.md

 ## Assignment Three - Reproduce the Analysis of the Hard to Employ Program in NY

+Worked with Will Xia to complete the assignment.
+Provided most of the code but equally discussed all aspects of the assignment including understanding the chi-squared test and my coding choices

 I was unable to download the skeleton notebook into jupyter hub (attempted via wget within command line, received an error in jupyter re: not json file).
 Provided responses to blank/to do cells within .ipynb uploaded herein.
 Created a null hypothesis and preformed z test using formulas provided in the example and plugging in the appropriate variables based on the data I was working with. using the z-score table I determined that P was equal to .7995 and plugged the same into the formula created to determine if P < alpha.
 It was found that it was not and therefore the null hypothesis could not be rejected.
 Following the example of the contingency table I created one for the question regarding recidivism.
 Using the formulas in the example I plugged in the values specific to recidivism.
-Using the chi-squared distribution table I determined that based on the degrees of freedom (1) and the minimum chi-squared significant value for alpha = 0.05 the null hypothesis could not be rejected.
+Using the chi-squared distribution table it was determined that based on the degrees of freedom (1) and the minimum chi-squared significant value for alpha = 0.05 the null hypothesis could not be rejected.
 Results were found to fall between the critical values of .5 and .25 so no statistical significance could be identified.

 ## Assignment Four - Tests of Correlation Using the Scipy Package with Citi Bike Data